A stroke is a ‘brain attack’. Here are some of the stroke attack factors and treatments available to help individuals who have this disease.

 Stroke attack occurs when blood flow to an area of the brain is cut off.
 When this happens, brain cells are deprived of oxygen and start to die.
 When brain cells die during a stroke attack, abilities commanded by that area of the brain such as memory and muscle control become lost.

-is a stroke and its symptoms
+What is a stroke and its symptoms

 A stroke is a medical emergency.
 A stroke attack happens when our blood supply to the part of your brain is discontinued or severely decreased, depriving brain tissue of nutrients and oxygen.
-After a few
+After a few minute, brain cells begin to die.

 A stroke may be created by a blocked artery (ischemic stroke) or the leaking or bursting of a blood vessel (hemorrhagic stroke).
 Some of you may experience only a temporary disruption of blood flow to the brain (transient ischemic attack, or TIA).